-Preparation - I feel like I did as much preparation as possible and was pleased with my recce runs and kit choices.
+Preparation - I feel like I did as much preparation as possible and was pleased with my recceruns and kit choices.
 My strength training was completed three times per week.
 The main focus, mobilise and strengthen my glutes/hip flexors/adductors and core.
-All the workouts paid off as I had no groin/hip pain.
+All the workouts paid off as I had no groin/ hip pain.
 I worked on my mindset a huge amount this year.
-I ran along boring routes that were familiar to me, no music or distractions, I found my mind's quiet place and learnt to be bit deep I know but it helped during the race as I tapped into it on numerous occasions.
+I ran along boring routes that were familiar to me, no music or distractions, I found my mind's quiet place and learnt to be in its company for long periods of time.
+That's a bit deep I know but it helped during the race as I tapped into it on numerous occasions.